Serving in Ecuador

 Calderón is the northeastern limit of Quito, the capital of Ecuador, and is the fastest-growing area of the country due to migration into the city of those seeking employment opportunities.
 The two centers we serve are the only low-income childcare facilities in the area.
 Without these Childhood Development Centers, many families, especially single mothers, would have no option for childcare, which, in turn, would make providing for their families difficult if not impossible.

-If you’ve ever wanted to participate in a true labor of love, this is it.
-Global Volunteers has been invited to serve impoverished children at two centers run by the Ladies of Calderón Foundation.
-This organization works to nurture and educate children in very vulnerable economic situations who come from the surrounding area of Calderón.
+This is a true labor of love at two early childhood learning centers run by the Ladies of Calderón Foundation.
+The non-profit organization works to nurture and educate children in very vulnerable economic situations who come from the surrounding area of Calderón.

 Here’s how you can help: